Published by Christina Riley. Last Updated on February 25, 2024.

 Forest Heritage Scenic Byway

-Along this road, you’ll also pass the Cradle of Forestry and the rhododendron-heavy Pink Beds before running into the Blue Ridge Parkway.
-The Pisgah Astronomical Research Institute, which is featured next, is another cool place to visit along the way.
+You’ll pass the Cradle of Forestry and the rhododendron-heavy Pink Beds along this road before running into the Blue Ridge Parkway.
+The Pisgah Astronomical Research Institute, featured next, is another cool place to visit along the way.

 Pisgah Astronomical Research Institute